OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:17

-And the king went out, and all the people with him, and they stopped at the last house.
+And the king departed with all the people accompanying him, and they paused at the last house.

 ## 2 Samuel 15:18